taikun24/taikun24/README.md

 English ver:

-Hello!I'm Taikun24.
+Hello!
-We will deliver useful programs and more.
+My name is Taikun24.
-So please support us!
+I will deliver useful programs. for your daily life, etc.
-Thank you!
+Please support me!